Safetrack

 Findings

 Healthcare professionals such as nurses and doctors were identified as highly knowledgeable participants, due to their experience in working in such a complex health context.
-Both healthcare professionals and patient and public representatives were very positive about the ideia of developing a patient monitoring system for early detection of clinical deterioration and saw how it could be used to alert healthcare professionals of critical health deterioration on patients and improve communication and make clinical practices more effective.
+Both healthcare professionals and patient and public representatives were very positive about the idea of developing a patient monitoring system for early detection of clinical deterioration and saw how it could be used to alert healthcare professionals of critical health deterioration in patients, as well as to improve communication and make clinical practices more effective.

 Key opportunities